RoboCafaz/react-app-playground/bobby-generated-site/README.md

 Run `yarn build`.
 This will use webpack to bundle the website and code into a deployable web package.

-We leverage `babel` to transpile our Javascript code to something consumable by a web browser.
+We leverage `babel` to transpile our Typescript code to something consumable by a web browser.

 We leverage `file-loader` to replace references to